Disentangling defects and sound modes in disordered solids: Results

-This physically-motivated algorithm for the first time allows us to calculate the distribution of energy barriers associated with bare defects.
+This algorithm for the first time allows us to calculate the distribution of energy barriers associated with bare defects.
 We displace particles along each eigenvector and use the LBFGS line search algorithm~\cite{Nocedal1980} to minimize the potential energy at every step.
-At the first step where the minimized state is different from the initial state, we say that there has been a particle rearrangement and define an energy barrier $\Delta U$ as the difference between the initial energy and the maximum energy attained~\cite{Xu2010}.
+At the first step where the minimized state is different from the initial state, we identify a particle rearrangement and define an energy barrier $\Delta U$ as the difference between the initial energy and the maximum energy attained~\cite{Xu2010}.

-The definition of a particle rearrangement or new state can be subtle: not all contact changes signal saddle points in the potential energy landscape~\cite{VanDeen2014} and the energy landscape is fractal~\cite{Charbonneau2014}.
-In order to define a new state, we examine six independent criteria: i) any change in the contact network (CR+), ii) non-rattler~\cite{rattler_note} contact changes (CR-), iii) requiring more than two particles to change contacts (C2), iv) energy differences between the original and final basins of greater than $10^{-8}$ (E-8), v) a displacement of a single particle more than two large particle diameters in a direction perpendicular to the mode (D), and vi) requiring that more than 2 contact changing particles must be neighbors, thereby rearranging as a unit, (C2N).